UoB-COMSM0166/2025-group-18/README.md

    **Solution:**
     We developed a hybrid procedural generation system that combines pre-designed map segments with random layouts.
 The game creates maps by connecting these pre-designed sections, adjusting enemy placements, obstacles, and resource locations based on pollution levels and difficulty settings.
 We also added a validation system to ensure the maps are passable and balanced.

-4. We encountered several issues during project development, such as global scaling and lag:
+4. We encountered several issues during project development, such as **global scaling and lag**:
+   **Description:**
    1. We wanted the game to automatically adapt to various window sizes.
-To achieve this, we changed many basic settings, including virtual canvas design and logical mouse handling, allowing the game screen to adjust to different window sizes.
    2. Since we designed animated effects with at least 3 frames for each entity, this caused lag and frame drops, especially with a frame rate of 60.
+   **Solution:**
+   1. To achieve this, we changed many basic settings, including virtual canvas design and logical mouse handling, allowing the game screen to adjust to different window sizes.
-We explored several solutions, optimized the entity update logic, and improved the image loading process.
+   2. We explored several solutions, optimized the entity update logic, and improved the image loading process.
 Additionally, we added caching during refreshes, which greatly improved the game's smoothness.

 ---